 By giving your teams a clear direction moving forward, you enable them to keep their focus and put the unanswered questions out of their path.
 This leaves them free from distractions to continue towards their goal.
 This leads us to the next point.

 2. Outline achievable goals

 One of the biggest components of business leadership is to include yourself as part of the solution.
 Having a goal in mind helps to maintain focus.
 To that effect, the notion of “here’s what I, you, and we can do now…” can be real foundational support for those who can let their minds wander into the great expanse of what comes next.

-By ensuring everyone has a goal, is on task, and maintains accountability throughout your organizational structure, your place in the supply chains remain uninterrupted, your products reach their destinations, and your relationships remain in good standing.
+By ensuring everyone has a goal, is on task, and maintains accountability throughout your organizational structure, your place in the supply chains remains uninterrupted, your products reach their destinations, and your relationships remain in good standing.

 3. Identify Opportunity And Implement

 This is where you show your organization that you are in control of the situation.
-You’ve given everyone the rundown on what’s happening form an operational standpoint and measures being taken to alleviate constraints.
+You’ve given everyone the rundown on what’s happening from an operational standpoint and measures being taken to alleviate constraints.
 With the staff at ease, they can go about achieving goals and completing tasks in their “new now” modes of operation.